-COURSE OUTCOMES: Aftersuccessful completion of the course, students will be able to:
+COURSE OUTCOMES: On successful completion of this course, the students will be able to:

-- CO1.
-Develop construction contracts to solve complex contract related problems by following laws and regulations considering project schedule, cost, guality and risk. - CO2.
-Prepare tenders as per the specifications by following latest developments, laws and regulations to solve complex tender problems considering project schedule, cost, quality and risk. - CO3.
-Analyze arbitration problems to address the contract disputes following the laws and regulations in the context of society. - CO4.
-Analyze legal issues pertaining to contracts and tenders considering society. - CO5.
-Analyze labour regulations to address labour safety issues.
+CO1: Develop construction contracts to solve complex contract related problems by following laws and regulations considering project schedule, cost, quality and risk.

+CO2: Prepare tenders as per the specifications by following latest developments, laws and regulations to solve complex tender problems considering project schedule, cost, quality and risk.

+CO3: Analyze arbitration problems to address the contract disputes following the laws and regulations in the context of society.

+CO4: Analyze legal issues pertaining to contracts and tenders considering society.

+CO5: Analyze labour regulations to address labour safety issues.

-UNIT - I:CONSTRUCTION CONTRACTS
+UNIT - I: CONSTRUCTION CONTRACTS